shoobyban/sshman/README.md

 - [x] Adding host to download information without the need of running update
 - [x] Complete CRUD for missing use cases
 - [x] Web interface
-- [ ] Testing document for full coverage
+- [ ] Full test coverage
-- [ ] Configuration into interface so testing can be done without isTest() style checks
+- [x] All user related functions should have unit tests
-- [ ] All user functions should have unit tests
+- [ ] All user role related functions should have unit tests
-- [ ] All host functions should have unit tests
+- [x] All host related functions should have unit tests
-- [ ] All group functions should have unit tests
+- [ ] All host group related functions should have unit tests
-- [ ] All config functions should have unit tests
+- [ ] All configuration handling functions should have unit tests
-- [ ] All core functionality should have unit tests
+- [ ] All other core functionality should have unit tests
 - [ ] Edge case: deleting user should delete the user from all hosts (unless canceled from changeset)
 - [ ] Misfeature: Changing keyfile on host does not upload new key with old and delete old
 - [ ] Misfeature: Adding host does not check if host config is working